Cornstalks on the Gate for Halloween

 “We have had some lovely rain.
 Many of my flowers perished in the heat, but I have a row of baby zinnias in the garden, and they are joyous.”

-Mother’s note has wound up in my recipe scrapbook because it contains the ingredients and proportions for a simple zucchini casserole that is pale green in color, and somehow both delicate and intense in flavor.
+Mother’s note has landed in my recipe scrapbook because it contains the ingredients and proportions for a simple zucchini casserole that is pale green in color, and somehow both delicate and intense in flavor.
 Simple and elegant.

 How simple is it?
 For every main-dish serving you will need one medium-large zucchini, enough for a cup of drained, grated zucchini; three tablespoons of flour, one well-beaten egg, a pinch of salt, a little bit of cheese, and perhaps a couple of cherry tomatoes or ripe olives.